This practical codelab is part of Unit 4: User Interaction in the DC3040/CS3040 module.

 The last line (android:onClick="showDonutOrder") assigns the click handler (showDonutOrder) to the ImageView.

-2. Follow the same procedure to add the android:onClick attribute to the ice_cream and froyoImageView elements.
+fragment_first.xml to conform to standards and make it easier to read.
+Android Studio automatically moves the android:onClick attribute up a few lines to combine them with the other attributes that have android: as the preface.android:onClick attribute to the ice_cream and froyoImageView elements.
 Select the showIceCreamOrder and showFroyoOrder click handlers.
 You can optionally choose Code > Reformat Code to reformat the XML code.
-The code should now look as follows:
+The code should now look as follows:<ImageView

 android:id="@+id/froyo"